meganz/MEGAcmd/UserGuide.md

 </pre>

 ### logout
-Logs out.
-Your session will be invalidated unless you use the flag to prevent that.
+Closes your session for security or to allow subsequently logging into a different account. ([example](#login-logout-whoami-mkdir-cd-get-put-du-mount-example))

 Usage: logout [--keep-session]
 <pre>
 Options:
-  --keep-session Keeps the current session.
+  --keep-session    The current session is not closed, allowing logging back into it later using the session ID rather than email/password.

+MEGAcmd will still log back into your account automatically on restart if you specify --keep-session, similar to exiting it without logging out.
 </pre>

 ### lpwd